 This essential oil diffuser is best for rooms up to 200 square feet, and it has four timer settings—60 minutes, 180 minutes, 360 minutes, or continuous.
-You can choose to have it cycle through its colors or select one fixed color, and happy buyers say the light is soothing and improves the ambiance of the room.
+You can choose to have it cycle through its colors or select one fixed color, and our tester found it to be a great value for the price.

-Best Budget: Better Homes & Gardens Ultrasonic Aroma Diffuser
+Best Budget: Better Homes & Gardens 100ml Ultrasonic Aroma Diffuser

 Best Design: Stadler Form Jasmine Aroma Diffuser